TOEFL, visa requirements, and additional information

 • Evidence of intent to depart the US after completion of studies

 • Passport valid for at least six months beyond the date of your expected stay

 • Student and Exchange Visitor Information System fee receipt

-In addition, the Department of Homeland Security regulations require that individuals seeking status as an F-1 nonimmigrant student pay a $350 fee to cover the costs for the continued operation of the Student Exchange Visitor Program, including the administration and maintenance of SEVIS.
-Student and exchange visitors will have the options to pay with a check by mail or with a credit card via the Internet.
+In addition, the Department of Homeland Security regulations requires that individuals seeking status as an F-1 nonimmigrant student pay a $350 fee to cover the costs for the continued operation of the Student Exchange Visitor Program, including the administration and maintenance of SEVIS.
+Student and exchange visitors will have the option to pay with a check by mail or with a credit card via the Internet.
 The DHS will also accept fee payment from a third party, either in the US or abroad.
 For current SEVIS fee information, please refer to the US Immigration & Customs Enforcement website.